microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 ### -Source

-Specifies WinGet source for search
+Specify the name of the WinGet source to search.
+The most common sources are `msstore` and `winget`.

 ```yaml
 Type: System.String